The Empire State

 New York City

 Central Park is a must-see spot in New York.
 Running, walking, biking and various sports are popular outdoor activities in the park, along with free concerts, horse and carriage tours, walking tours and the Central Park Zoo.
-Also check out a list of the Top 10 New York City Parks from the Career Training USA team.

 Don’t miss the High Line, an elevated park built on an abandoned freight rail line.
 The park often hosts performances, art exhibitions and educational programs throughout the year.
 Find tour information, park hours, access points and other information at the High Line website.